 Enlighten Me: Researching soccer concussions

-Soccer’s Women’s World Cup is underway - moving the attention away from the recent FIFA bribery scandal and back on the field.
-But fans aren’t the only ones focused on what’s happening on the pitch.
-In the last couple of years, there’s also increased interest on safety in world’s most popular sport.
+The new movie, Concussion, chronicles a forensic pathologist’s discovery of the connection between American football and concussions and long-term brain-injury.
+But that’s not the only sport where there are concerns and there is not as much research and understanding of concussions and long-term brain-injury in non-helmeted sports.
+Though there’s a growing body of research has demonstrated that there could be tremendous risks to soccer players who frequently head the ball.

-In this week’s Enlighten Me - Science Reporter Eli Chen takes us to the University of Delaware where researchers are tracking headers in women’s soccer to better understand the risk of concussions and other brain injuries that come with heading, with the help of wearable technology.
+In an Enlighten Me earlier last summer - Science Reporter Eli Chen took us to the University of Delaware where researchers are tracking headers in women’s soccer to better understand the risks that come with heading, with the help of wearable technology.

 At 8 am, inside University of Delaware’s indoor turf field, the women’s soccer team is gearing up for practice.
 And they’re also participating in a scientific study.